artemis-project/artemis-project.github.io/index.md

 Enjade is made for the community by the community.
 Check our [GitHub repository](https://www.github.com/enjade-project/) and see how you can contribute today!

 ## Contact
 The Enjade project is currently led by Marquis Kurt, contactable through [Telegram](http://t.me/ubunturox104) or [email](mailto:ubunturox104@gmail.com).

-New Telegram groups and IRC channels to come soon!
+We also have a Telegram group, which you can [join here](https://t.me/joinchat/AAAAAArHselMVbzimzqbjQ).